-Press and hold the SET - control until you get to the desired speed, then release the control.
+• Press and hold the SET - control until you get to the desired speed, then release the control.
 You can also use the SET control to operate the Tap-Down function.
-Press and release this control to decrease the vehicle set speed in small amounts by 1 mph or 2 km/h.
+Press and release this control to decrease the vehicle set speed in small amounts by 1 mph (1.6 km/h).

-• Depress the brake pedal until the desired vehicle speed is reached, press the SET + control.
+• Depress the brake pedal until the desired vehicle speed is reached and press the SET + control.